Search the VMware Knowledge Base (KB)

-Note: VMware Player 2.x and older is designed to only play back pre-built virtual machines.
+Note: VMware Player 2.x and earlier versions are designed to only play back pre-built virtual machines.
 The user who created the pre-built virtual machine must install VMware Tools if it is needed.

 Installing VMware Tools

 The following are general steps used to start the VMware Tools installation in most VMware products.
 Certain guest operating systems may require different steps, but these steps work for most operating systems.
 Links to more detailed steps for different operating systems are included in this article.
-Make sure to review the VMware documentation for the product you are using.
+Ensure to review the VMware Documentation for the product you are using.

 To install VMware Tools in most VMware products: